KingFeddy/AMXGraphSearch/analysis/exploration/epoch_sync_analysis.md

 Initial (wrong) projection: 1.449x end-to-end on GIST1M vs the medoid hop-0 batching projected 1.034x full-window ceiling.
-(The medoid-batch *measured* end-to-end result is ~1.007x at T=1 — see README Phase 9.
+(The medoid-batch *measured* end-to-end result is ~1.007x at T=1 — see [research log, Phase 9](../../docs/research-log.md#phase-9-medoid-hop-0-batch-controller--implementation-and-measurement).
 The 1.192x figure used in earlier drafts was a superseded projection.)

 ## The Critical Error